 How to Make Oatmeal Chocolate Chip Coconut Cookies

-- 2 tbsp ground flax seeds
+- 2 tablespoons ground flax seeds

-- 6 tbsp water
+- 6 tablespoons water

-- 1 1/2 cup oat flour
+- 1 ½ cup oat flour

 - 1 cup gluten free rolled oats (or regular oats if you don't need your recipe to be gluten free)

-- 1/4 cup shredded coconut
+- ¼ cup shredded coconut

-- 1/4 tsp baking soda
+- ¼ teaspoon baking soda

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 1/2 cup soft coconut oil (see note below)
+- ½ cup soft coconut oil (see note below)

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- 3/4 cup chocolate chips
+- ¾ cup chocolate chips

-Preheat oven to 350°F.
+- Preheat oven to 350°F (177°C).

-Prepare your baking sheet(s) by lining with parchment paper.
+- Prepare your baking sheet(s) by lining with parchment paper.

-Prepare your flax eggs by whisking together ground flax seeds and water.
+- Prepare your flax eggs by whisking together ground flax seeds and water.
 Set aside to thicken.

-In a medium bowl, whisk together the oat flour, rolled oats, shredded coconut, baking soda, and salt.
+- In a medium bowl, whisk together the oat flour, rolled oats, shredded coconut, baking soda, and salt.

-Add dry ingredients to wet ingredients and mix until combined.
+- Add dry ingredients to wet ingredients and mix until combined.

-Fold in chocolate chips.
+- Fold in chocolate chips.

-Bake for 10 minutes or until golden around the edges.
+- Bake for 10 minutes or until golden around the edges.
 Don't over bake! (see note below)

-Leave cookies on the cookie sheet to cool for about 10 minutes, then remove and place on a cooling rack.
+- Leave cookies on the cookie sheet to cool for about 10 minutes, then remove and place on a cooling rack.